dish-ui/dish-ui/README.md

 ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/dish-ui/dish-ui/main?style=flat-square)

 ## About
-Pot UI is a library for React 17 components, it's developer-friendly and easy to use.
+Dish UI is a library for React 17 components, it's developer-friendly and easy to use.

 Please note that after installing dish-ui,